 Months of entry

-- If you want to pursue a career in archaeology, our new approaches to early medieval studies bring fresh insights into the life and ideas of the period and provide you with a stimulating environment, learning from internationally-renowned scholars.
+- If you want to further your career in archaeology, our new approaches to early medieval studies bring fresh insights into the life and ideas of the period and provide you with a stimulating environment, learning from internationally-renowned scholars

 - You will have the opportunity to take fieldtrips to a number of sites relevant to your studies.

-- Our programme has strong links with the University's Hunterian Museum, giving you access to primary source material, including objects and archives.
+- Our programme has strong links with the University's Hunterian Museum, and Glasgow Life giving you access to primary source material, including objects and archives.